Sara Del Valle

 Sara Yemimah Del Valle is a senior scientist and mathematical epidemiologist at Los Alamos National Laboratory (LANL).
-At the LANL, Del Valle leads the Fusion Team, where she combines internet data with satellite imagery to forecast disease outbreaks.
+Named as a 2024 Laboratory Fellow, Del Valle leads the Los Alamos Laboratory Fusion Team, where she combines internet data with satellite imagery to forecast disease outbreaks.
 During the COVID-19 pandemic Del Valle created a computational model that could predict the spread of COVID-19 around the United States.

 Education

 Del Valle attended the New Jersey Institute of Technology, where she studied applied mathematics.
 Here she was awarded the Excellence in Mathematics Award in 1996.
 She earned her bachelor's degree in 2001.
 For her graduate studies she moved to the University of Iowa, where she developed mathematical models to describe outbreaks of smallpox.
 She showed that the spread of smallpox is particularly sensitive to how rapidly people self-isolate.
 She developed a differential equation that could describe the spread, which revealed that the epidemic size depended on how quickly the population developed immunity.
 After completing her doctorate in 2005, Del Valle joined the LANL as a postdoctoral researcher.
 Her early worked involved modelling the spread of severe acute respiratory syndrome (SARS) in Toronto, and accurately predicted the peak and number of people who would be infected.